minhaminha/Discord-Pac/README.md

-#Discord-Pac: A PAC-MAN remake as a Discord Bot!
+#Discord-Pac: A Pac-Man remake as a Discord Bot!
 :ghost::alien::space_invader::robot::white_medium_square::white_medium_square::white_medium_square::smirk:

 To add Discord-Pac to your server: